Ateneumin taidemuseo / Konstmuseet Ateneum / Ateneum Art Museum

 The Ateneum as the initiator of an international project and the first exhibition venue

+The curator for the Ateneum exhibition is museum director Anna-Maria von Bonsdorff.
 The exhibition is based on a long research project, which, for the first time, explored how artists of the modern era became interested in medieval art.
-The project has been led by Professor Juliet Simpson (Coventry University), who is a guest curator for the exhibition, working together with Anna-Maria von Bonsdorff.
-The partners of the international exhibition are the National Museum in Oslo and the Albertina Museum in Vienna, which are the two venues where the exhibition will be shown after its run at the Ateneum.
-The exhibition is curated by the director of the Ateneum, Anna-Maria von Bonsdorff; Vibeke Waallann Hansen and Cynthia Osiecki from the National Museum; and the director of the Alte Nationalgalerie, Ralph Gleis.
+The project has been led by Professor Juliet Simpson (Coventry University), who is a guest curator for the exhibition, working together with von Bonsdorff.
+After its debut at Ateneum, the exhibition will travel to the National Museum, Norway and the ALBERTINA Museum, Vienna, where it will be curated by Vibeke Waallann Hansen and Cynthia Osiecki (Curators, National Museum, Norway) and Ralph Gleis (Director, Alte Nationalgalerie), respectively.

 The exhibition to be complemented by a comprehensive exhibition catalogue